vernjan/ctf-writeups/write-ups/Hackvent2020/day23/README.md

 The hint tells us: "If you get stuck, call Shamir".

 Browse into contacts.
-There are 2 contacts:
+There are 2 contacts `M` and `N` with interesting notes:
 ```
 M 6344440980251505214334711510534398387022222632429506422215055328147354699502
 N 77534090655128210476812812639070684519317429042401383232913500313570136429769